matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Controller.md

 <a name="setBasicVariablesView" id="setBasicVariablesView"></a>
 ### `setBasicVariablesView()`

-Assigns a set of generally useful variables to a {@link Piwik\View) instance.
+Assigns a set of generally useful variables to a [View](/api-reference/Piwik/View) instance.

 #### Description